BrianLeonSmith/cordova-plugin-game-center-remove-playerid/README.md

 ## Game Center Plugin for Apache Cordova

-This plugin allows developers to utilise the iOS Game Center in their Cordova / PhoneGap app.
+This plugin allows developers to utilise the iOS Game Center in their Cordova app.

 The code under active development and currently has support for [auth](#auth), [submitting a score](#submit-score) and [showing leaderboards](#show-leaderboard) using the native viewcontroller.